On Anosovity, divergence and bi-contact surgery: Invariant volume forms, -Cartan structures and Liouville reparametrization

+\begin{corollaryproof} In Theorem~\ref{cartan} (3), the supporting bi-contact structure $(\xi_-,\xi_+)$, as well as at least one of $R_{\alpha_+}$ or $R_{\alpha_-}$ can be chosen to be $C^\infty$. \end{corollaryproof}

-Theorem~\ref{cartan} gives examples of $(-1)$-Cartan structures and taut contact hyperbolas, whenever we have volume preserving flows, including the case of algebraic Anosov flows and more interestingly, we get examples on hyperbolic manifolds, using the examples of contact Anosov flows on those manifolds~\cite{foulon}.
+Theorem~\ref{cartan} gives examples of $(-1)$-Cartan structures and taut contact hyperbolas, whenever we have volume preserving flows, including the case of algebraic Anosov flows and more interestingly, we get new examples on hyperbolic manifolds, using the examples of contact Anosov flows on those manifolds~\cite{foulon}.
+The construction also yields new examples of $(-1)$-Cartan structures on any manifold supporting a transitive Anosov flow, many of which are not contact \cite{bbu,asaokaverj}.

-\begin{corollary} There exist infinitely many distinct examples of $(-1)$-Cartan structures (and in particular, taut contact hyperbolas) on hyperbolic manifolds. \end{corollary}
+\begin{corollary} There exist infinitely many hyperbolic manifolds which admit a $(-1)$-Cartan structure (and in particular, a taut contact hyperbola). \end{corollary}